handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

 ## Run the Easy Franchise UI

 1. Check that you have defined the URL path of the backend APIs to the local backend services.
-Open the file [code/easyfranchise/source/ui/src/main.js](../../../code/easyfranchise/) and check the value for ```Vue.prototype.$backendApi``` for: <!-- TODO check file path -->
+Open the file [code/easyfranchise/source/ui/src/main.js](../../../code/easyfranchise/source/ui/src/main.js) and check the value for ```Vue.prototype.$backendApi``` for:
    ```js
    Vue.prototype.$backendApi = "http://localhost:8080/easyfranchise/rest/efservice/v1";
    ```